rakesh32chows/cicd-pipeline-train-schedule-jenkins/README.md

 I am editing this file to work more efficient

-This test will invoke the build in jenkins.
+This test will invoke the build in jenkins

-this step should trigger build job in jenkins.
+This will trigger build job in jenkins, since we updated this file.